clinia/react-vision/doc/widgets/README.md

 <a name="exp_module_Vision--Vision"></a>

 <p><code>Vision</code> is the root component of all React Vision implementations.
-It provides all the connected components (aka widgets) a means to interact with the searchState.</p>
+It provides all the connected components (aka widgets) a mean to interact with the searchState.</p>

 **Kind**: Exported widget